npnpatidar/rajasthan/docs/RAS/8_law/RAS MAINS 2025 LAW L-5_summary.md

-# Lecture 5 Notes: POSCO Act, Child Labor, and Maintenance
+# POSCO Act, Child Labor, and Maintenance

 ## 1. Protection of Children from Sexual Offences (POCSO) Act, 2012